Intrinsic Dimension Estimation Using Wasserstein Distances: Preliminaries

 If $\cs = M$ is a compact manifold with the induced Euclidean metric, we define the injectivity radius $\iota = \iota_M$ as the maximal $r$ such that if $p, q \in M$ such that $d_M(p, q) < r$ then there exists a unique length-minimizing geodesic connecting $p$ to $q$ in $M$. \end{definition} For more detail on the injectivity radius, see \cite{lee2013smooth}, especially Chapters 6 and 10.
 The difference between $\iota_M$ and $\tau_M$ is in the choice of metric with which we equip $M$.
 We could choose to equip $M$ with the metric induced by the Euclidean distance $\norm{\cdot}$ or we could choose to use the intrinsic metric $d_M$ defined above.
 The reach quantifies the maximal radius of a ball with respect to the \emph{Euclidean} distance such that the intersection of this ball with $M$ behaves roughly like Euclidean space.
 The injectivity radius, meanwhile, quantifies the maximal radius of a ball with respect to the \emph{intrinsic} distance such that this ball looks like Euclidean space.
 While neither quantity is necessary for our dimension estimator, both figure heavily in the analysis.
 The final relevant geometric quantity is the sectional curvature.
 The sectional curvature of $M$ at a point $p \in M$ given two directions tangent to $M$ at $p$ is given by the Gaussian curvature at $p$ of the image of the exponential map applied to a small neighborhood of the origin in the plane determined by the two directions.
 Intuitively, the sectional curvature measures how tightly wound the manifold is locally around each point.
 For an excellent exposition on the topic, see \cite[Chapter 8]{lee2013smooth}.

 We now specialize to consider compact, dimension $d$ manifolds $M$ imbedded in $\rr^D$ with the induced metric (see \cite{lee2013smooth} for an accessible introduction to the geometric notions discussed here).
+One measure of size of the manifold $M$ is the diameter, $\Delta$, with respect to the intrinsic distance defined above.
+Another notion of size is the volume measure, $\vol_M$.
+This measure can be defined intrinsically as integration with respect to the volume form, where the volume form can be thought of as the analogue of the Lebesgue differential in standard Euclidean space; for more details see \cite{lee2013smooth}.
+In our setting, we could equivalently define the volume as the $d$-dimensional Hausdorff measure as in \cite{aamari2019estimating}.
+Either way, when we refer to a measure $\mu_M$ that is uniform on the manifold, we consider the normalization such that $\mu_M(M) = 1$, i.e., $\mu_M(\cdot) = \vol_M(\cdot) / \vol(M)$.

-The reach of a manifold encodes a number of local and global geometric properties.
+With the brief digression into volume concluded, we return to the notion of the reach, which encodes a number of local and global geometric properties.
 We summarize several of these in the following proposition: \begin{proposition} Let $M \subset \rr^D$ be a compact manifold isometrically imbedded in $\rr^D$.
 Suppose that $\tau = \tau_M > 0$.
 The following hold: \begin{enumerate}[(a)] \item \cite[Proposition 6.1]{niyogi2008finding}] The norm of the second fundamental form of $M$ is bounded by $\frac 1{\tau}$ at all points $p \in M$.

 \item \cite[Proposition A.1 (ii)]{aamari2019estimating} The injectivity radius of $M$ is at least $\pi \tau$.

 \item \cite[Lemma 3]{boissonnat2019reach} If $p, q \in M$ such that $\norm{p - q} \leq 2 \tau$ then $d_M(p, q) \leq 2 \tau \arcsin\left(\frac{\norm{p - q}}{2 \tau}\right)$.